zczczcaaa/docus/docs/content/index.md

   Enhanced Markdown syntax by [Nuxt Content]{.text-primary}

   #description
   The only thing you need to take care about is writing your content.
-Write your pages in Markdown and integrate any UI Pro components with the MDC syntax.
+Write your pages in Markdown and extend with MDC syntax to embed Nuxt UI or custom Vue components.
+Structure, routing, and rendering are handled for you.
   :::

   :::u-page-card